oneananda/Software-Architecture-Best-Practices/Interface-Driven Development - IDD/README.md

 #### `Interface-Driven Development - IDD` is a Software development design approach that emphasis on using interfaces to define contracts or boundaries between different components of the system.

-The principle is, the components should interact using well defined interfaces which leads to
+The principle is, the components should interact each other using well defined interfaces which leads to

 - Modularity
 - Flexiblity